tweag/ormolu/DESIGN.md

 Now the definition of `f` is broken when `C1` doesn't hold.

+A solution could be to make the formatter aware of CPP directives, so it is intelligent enough to avoid breaking the program.
+But this would introduce additional complexity and the problem would need to be solved repeteadly for every tool out there which wants to parse Haskell modules.
+If CPP is replaced with some language extension or mechanism to do conditional compilation, all tools will benefit from it.

-Therefore, CPP should not be supported.
+Therefore, CPP won't be supported.
 If the CPP extension is enabled, we should signal an error right away.

 ### Printing